lucianotonet/dev-assistant-client/README.md

 ## Contributing

 We welcome contributions!
 If you have an idea for an improvement or have found a bug, please open an issue.
 Feel free to fork the repository and submit a pull request if you'd like to contribute code.
+Please follow the code style and conventions used in the existing codebase.

 ## License